Summary Information For: AAVrh10, FIX-WT, DTX101, NCT02618915 and NCT02971969

 5.0 (1.00)

-Data on the annualized use of FIX replacement therapy, as published in reference #1, are summarized below:
+Data on the annualized use of FIX replacement therapy during the first year after DTX101 administration, as published in Reference #1, are summarized below:

 Calculated mean (SD) in a time frame of W0 – W52 of the annualized use of FIX